cyber-singh/osticket-prereqs/README.md

 </p>
 <p>

+<h3>Congratulations!</h3>.

-<h3>Congratulations!
-You have successfully completed the installation and setup of osTicket</h3>.
+ - You have successfully completed the installation and setup of osTicket, an open-source help desk ticketing system.
+ - Your osTicket installation is ready to manage support tickets and customer inquiries.
+ - To continue, you can proceed to the next tutorial for post-installation configuration by following the link.

   <h3 align = "right">Next Tutorial - <a href = "https://github.com/Cyber-singh/post-install-config">osTicket: Post-Installation Configuration</a></h3>